JIghtuse/system-example/README.md

 * transaction - brand-new technology which allow threads work concurrently until they not interact with the same memory region.
 Can be runner-up on Intel Haswell.
-Slow on usual hardware (probably due to runtime library overhead).
+Slow on usual hardware (probably due to transaction cancels - threads addresses one memory address all the time).

         CFLAGS=-D_USE_GTM make bin/syncint